Nequss/ProstafLabels/README.md

 Automatization for printing using .doc template and excel sheets data

 # Describtion:
-- Program imports ealier prepared data from Excel sheets.
+- Program imports earlier prepared data from Excel sheets.
 - Program automatically queues and prints multiple pages using .doc template
+- For proper working, it's needed to remove all commas from excel sheets or splitting char in Split(',') and between strings in _importsheets() method.

 # Screenshot:
  <img src="https://i.postimg.cc/y8xdm67J/work.jpg"/>